dart-archive/www.dartlang.org/src/site/tools/pub/transformers/examples/index.markdown

 # {{ page.title }}

-When _pub_ serves or builds an app, it can run one or more transformers. ([Learn more about pub](/tools/pub/).)
+When _pub_ serves, builds, or runs an app, it can run one or more transformers. ([Learn more about pub](/tools/pub/).)

 Transformers operate on _assets_, where an asset is a resource,